ibornholz/mastodon-optimizations/README.md

-# mastodon-postresql-optimized-database-config
+# mastodon optimzations
 An optimized mastodon postgresql.conf

-As for running our mastdon instance on classicalmusic.social I optimized the postgresql.conf - we serve big chunk of users.
+As for running our mastdon instance on classicalmusic.social I optimized several files.
+These are the optimized files.